JuttyT/Cleaning_Final/README.md

 # Cleaning_Final
-Final assignment for R Getting and Cleaning Data README.md in the repo describing how the script works and the code book describing the variables.
+Final assignment for R Getting and Cleaning Data

 Info regarding the dataset is available from the UCI Machine Learning Repository:  http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones